Skip to main content

 How do you run reports in the portal?

-In the field configuration section, you will see a list of other fields that can be sent via PayFields.Config.
+In the field configuration section, you will see a list of other fields that can be sent through PayFields.Config.

-One of the fields is additionalData, and this field, actually has subfields, here is the list of subfields that can be included with additionalData:
+One of the fields is additionalData, and this field has subfields.
+The following is the list of subfields that can be included with additionalData:

 Can Payrix tokenize a terminal transaction?